City hall and community center now open

 City hall is now open 8 am - 4:30 pm, Monday - Friday.

-The community center is open to members only.
+The community center is open to the public.
 This is a phased opening so only certain areas are currently open.
+Reservations are required for some areas.
 View information on open areas and safety policies here.

 The city continues to provide services over the phone and email.
 Residents are encouraged to submit payments, applications, etc. through the city's website, mail, or the phone.
 Click on the tabs below for more information.